All the terms defined in this glossary were chosen for their usefulness before, during and after Bienvenue Québec.

 Guaranteed departure – The guaranteed departure ensures that the trip will take place regardless of the number of registered participants.
 Involves a financial risk for the organizer if the trip does not reach a minimum threshold of profitability.

 Inbound Operator - A tourism operator who usually serves travellers arriving from another country.

-Itinerary – Detailed tour schedule that includes activities, times, and all other information helping the tour to go smoothly.
+Itinerary – Detailed tour schedule with hours that includes activities and their locations, and all other information helping the tour to go smoothly.

 Learning Group - A group of Alumni and adults interested to learn from behind the scenes.

 MICE (Meeting, incentive, conferencing, exhibition) - Travel for business and professional reasons.

 Motorcoach Operator or Bus Operator – Coach or bus company.
 The motorcoach operators can operate jointly a travel agency (with a permit) or simply a bus liner.